 Please note that tonight’s Living Lands talk from the ADK Wildlife Refuge is SOLD OUT.

 June 26- “A Hemlock Forest Story”: Charlotte Malmborg of NYS Hemlock Initiative at Cornell University will join LGLC staff for this discussion about our hemlock forests and current threats from invasives like the Hemlock Woolly Adelgid.
 Introduction from LGLC Conservation Manager Monica Dore.

 July 10- “Adirondack Place Names: Why is That Thing Called That?“— SOLD OUT!: Have you ever wondered, “Why is that thing called that?”
 Author and adventurer Erik Schlimmer will decode 100 Adirondack place names in rousing detail, supported by a backdrop of his photos from the wilderness.

 July 17- “Below the surface…”: DEC Aquatic Biologist Jim Pinheiro will lead this presentation on the aquatic life of Lake George and other Adirondack lakes and ponds.

-July 24- “Landscapes Lost & Found: Two Centuries of Art from Bolton Landing” – A discussion with artists Rebecca Smith and Victoria Palermo, moderated by author Michael Coffey.
+July 24- “Landscapes Lost & Found: Two Centuries of Art from Bolton Landing”— SOLD OUT! – A discussion with artists Rebecca Smith and Victoria Palermo, moderated by author Michael Coffey.